OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

 #### **4.8.3 Walkthrough: Modify the Ethernet Sub-System With Pre-Made HSSI OFSS Plus Additional Modifications**

 This walkthrough describes how to use OFSS to first modify the Ethernet-SS, then make additional modifications on top.
-Refer to section [HSSI IP OFSS File](https://ofs.github.io/ofs-2023.3-2/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#2126-hssi-ip-ofss-file) for detailed information about modifications supported by Ethernet-SS OFSS files.
+Refer to section [HSSI IP OFSS File](https://ofs.github.io/ofs-2024.1-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#2126-hssi-ip-ofss-file) for detailed information about modifications supported by Ethernet-SS OFSS files.
 This flow is useful for users who whish to leverage pre-made OFSS settings, but make additional modifications not natively supported by OFSS.
+This walkthorugh targets the n6001, however, similiar steps can be performed on the n6000.

 Pre-Requisites:

 * This walkthrough requires a development environment.
-Refer to the [Set Up Development Environment](https://ofs.github.io/ofs-2023.3-2/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#134-walkthrough-set-up-development-environment) Section for instructions on setting up a development environment.
+Refer to the [Set Up Development Environment](https://ofs.github.io/ofs-2024.1-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#134-walkthrough-set-up-development-environment) Section for instructions on setting up a development environment.

 Steps:

 1. Clone the OFS PCIe Attach FIM repository (or use an existing cloned repository).
-Refer to the [Clone FIM Repository](https://ofs.github.io/ofs-2023.3-2/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#1321-walkthrough-clone-fim-repository) section for step-by-step instructions.
+Refer to the [Clone FIM Repository](https://ofs.github.io/ofs-2024.1-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#1321-walkthrough-clone-fim-repository) section for step-by-step instructions.

 2. Set development environment variables.
-Refer to the [Set Development Environment Variables](https://ofs.github.io/ofs-2023.3-2/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#1331-walkthrough-set-development-environment-variables) section for step-by-step instructions.
+Refer to the [Set Development Environment Variables](https://ofs.github.io/ofs-2024.1-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#1331-walkthrough-set-development-environment-variables) section for step-by-step instructions.

 3. Edit the `$OFS_ROTDIR/tools/ofss_config/n6001.ofss` file to use the desired Ethernet-SS OFSS configuration starting point.